 Why did you want to become a director for the largest student-run philanthropy in the world?

-What are your main duties as the Merchandise Director for THON 2020?
+What are your main responsibilities as a Director for THON 2024?

 What is your favorite THON memory?

 I’m not sure I can choose just one favorite memory, but one really impactful moment from the past year for me was Pep Rally during THON Weekend 2023.
 My committee had just finished distributing shirts to create the “White Out” and I took a second to look around.
 I saw our volunteers confidently executing their responsibilities to make the event run smoothly, organization members and spectators creating an incredible atmosphere, and our families enjoying the moment and creating memories.
 For me, it was a culmination of a year spent getting to that point where the THON Community was empowered and ready to make a difference.
 It really puts into perspective just how many people it takes to make our events possible and create such a large impact.
 In 2024, I want to do everything I can to get our community to that point again.

 As a director, what are you most looking forward to for THON 2024?